Insurance and GIS

 3. Insurance Certificates

 Once terms, conditions, exclusions and premium are agreed, the broker will be responsible for issuing a Certificates of Insurance.
 The Certificate must show who is insured, the period of insurance, the items being insured, the Agreed Values, the cover (details of transits and exhibition periods), terms, conditions and exclusions as well as the claims procedure and complaints.
-As an exhibition organiser you can make it a term of the hire agreement that the hiring venue provides a copy of their insurance certificate in advance of the exhibition’s dispatch to them (ideally two weeks before, to provide time to make alternative arrangements if cover is not sufficient.
-Again, as an organiser, if you have borrowed objects from a private individual or another organisation for inclusion in the tour, it is essential that the lenders agree the cover and are happy with the exclusions.
+As an exhibition organiser you can make it a term of the hire agreement that the hiring venue provides a copy of their insurance certificate in advance of the exhibition’s dispatch to them, ideally two to four weeks in advance to allow time to make alternative arrangements if cover is not sufficient.
+Again, as an organiser, if you have borrowed objects from a private individual or another organisation for inclusion in the exhibition or tour, it is essential that the lenders agree the cover and are happy with the exclusions.

 The values to be insured must be agreed according to a schedule drawn up by the organiser before the insurance is placed.
 Values are usually specified in the Loan Agreement between the lender and the organiser (or, at a less formal level, on a consignment note).
 Once they are submitted to the broker and/or insurer, they become ‘Agreed Values’.
 This will avoid any disagreement about the value(s) in the event of a loss.

-Knowing that the terms, conditions and exclusions are appropriate for the type of exhibition being organised is paramount.
+Knowing that the terms, conditions and exclusions are appropriate for the type of exhibition or tour being organised is paramount.
 From the beginning it is essential that an “All Risks” policy is provided and that it is on a “Nail to Nail” basis; i.e. the moment an item is collected from the lender until the moment it is returned.
-The terms, conditions and exclusions will be the same even if the exhibition travels abroad, and the policy will be subject to English or Scottish law and legal jurisdiction (as appropriate).
+The terms, conditions and exclusions will be the same even if the exhibition travels abroad, and the policy will be subject to English law or relevant legal jurisdiction (as appropriate).

 An “All Risks” policy will list exactly what is excluded.
 If a scenario is not specifically excluded, then it is fully covered.
 The following are some of the standard exclusions: